Project logo

 About

-The Peskotomuhkati Nation has lived in reciprocal relationship with Passamaquoddy Bay for at least 14,000 years.
+The Peskotomuhkati Nation has lived in reciprocal relationship with Passamaquoddy Bay for millennia and Western science has found a record of our inhabitation going back at least 14,000 years

 Peskotomuhkatikuk Learning Hub is an online space to begin your restoration journey.